 Scientists say that a simple walking test—stepping backward while counting or carrying a tray—could distinguish a type of brain condition that leads to dementia, allowing patients to seek treatment before their condition worsens.

-The study, published by the medical journal Neurology, showed that asking patients to do the simple task of walking backward while multitasking could differentiate between someone who has idiopathic normal pressure hydrocephalus (iNPH), which is caused by excess fluid in the brain and can be reversed, or progressive supranuclear palsy (PSP), a rare type of dementia caused by damage to nerve cells in the brain.
+A 2018 study, published by the medical journal Neurology, showed that asking patients to do the simple task of walking backward while multitasking could differentiate between someone who has idiopathic normal pressure hydrocephalus (iNPH), which is caused by excess fluid in the brain and can be reversed, or progressive supranuclear palsy (PSP), a rare type of dementia caused by damage to nerve cells in the brain.
 INPH is often misdiagnosed for PSP because the conditions share symptoms like walking and balance problems, along with cognitive difficulties.
 INPH can progress to dementia, but it can be reversed if it’s caught early enough.
 In one study, iNPH occurred in 0.2 percent of a population aged 70–79 years and 5.9 percent in those aged 80 years and older.

 “It is important that people with idiopathic normal pressure hydrocephalus are accurately diagnosed so they can be treated, and their health can improve,” said study author Charlotte Selge, M.D., of the Ludwig Maximilian University of Munich in Germany.
 “A simple walking test may help determine if a person has iNPH or PSP relatively early in the course of the disease.
 Our study found that adding another task while someone walks, and evaluating how it affects their walking ability, improves accuracy of the diagnosis.”